RiverGumSecurity/CryptoJack/README.md

 # CryptoJack

+**This software is provided *as is* for threat emulation uses ONLY!**

-CryptoJack is a ransomware simulation program which can be used to check whether current defenses are able to detect ransomware activity.
+CryptoJack is a ransomware simulation/threat emulation program which can be used to check whether current defenses are able to detect ransomware activity.
 CryptoJack has no built in exploitation or spreading ability but rather focuses on the core activity of recursively encrypting files in a specified directory.
 CryptoJack is written in GOlang and will execute in either